 For the next ten years Martin continued to mount productions of The Canterbury Tales and its sequel The Homeward Ride in a number of theaters in the South East and at the Mermaid Theatre and the Arts Theatre in London.
 He contributed to commemoration services for Chaucer in Southwark and Canterbury and opened a Chaucer shop in Canterbury.

 All of these activities were entirely funded by Martin Starkie.
 He was unable to continue after 1995 so the trust was inactive, but when he died in 2010 he endowed the Trust with money to continue with his mission.
-The trustees, two of whom worked closely with Martin, are committed to continue Martin’s work.
+The trustees are committed to continue Martin’s work.
 Their objective, as originally defined by Martin, is the furthering among the general public interest, understanding and appreciation of the works of Geoffrey Chaucer, his life and times and influence, and his position in English and world literature.